 Leave Without Pay

 A leave without pay is defined as an excused unpaid absence that lasts longer than 10 work days but does not exceed six months.
-A leave without pay may be granted for compelling personal reasons when time off is not available under one of the college's other leave plans or under the federal Family and Medical Leave Act.
+A leave without pay may be granted for compelling personal reasons when time off is not available under any other applicable leave, including one of the college's leave plans, FMLA or Massachusetts Paid Family and Medical Leave.

 A leave without pay is a privilege that involves responsibility on your part and on the part of your department, and it is therefore not granted automatically or as a courtesy.
 In recommending a leave without pay, your department is asserting that it will accommodate your absence and hold open your position because your services are of particular value to the department and the college.
 In turn, you must give assurance that you will return to active employment at the end of the leave.
 Under certain circumstances, with notice, an individual may be asked to return early from an approved leave without pay.

 If you have been employed at the college for a minimum of 12 consecutive months in a regular position of half time or more, you are eligible to apply for a Leave Without Pay of up to six consecutive months.

 If you hold a limited-term or temporary position, or if you have been employed at the college for less than 12 consecutive months, or work less than half time, you are not eligible for leave without pay.